jonlpersson/ed-latimore/site/_resources/20-hard-lessons-from-the-hurt-business.md

       The last battle I fought won't be the last one because I understand that part of life is the struggle.
 It's always going to be a fight.
-No matter how hard you train for it, it will knock you down.
+It will knock you down no matter how hard you train for it.

-      **But will you get back up?**
+      <u><strong>But will you get back up?</strong></u>

+      This email course contains 20 short lessons from the hurt business of life and boxing.&nbsp;

+      These are observations I took from my time in boxing that also apply to the various challenges I faced in my life, like battling alcoholism and growing up in public housing raised without my father around.

+      I hope that with these lessons, you'll be better able to make it through any personal hardships, trials, or tribulations that you are facing.&nbsp;

+      If you don't have any immediate challenges, I hope this guide helps you become the most mentally tough, antifragile version of yourself.

+      Life is the hurt business.&nbsp;

+      Stop hoping that it will stop hurting and, instead, get tougher and learn to fight back.
+Eventually, you'll get stronger and better.
+Only then will things become easier.

+      The rest is up to you.
   - _id: block_cta
     image: /assets/images/thumbnails/dick-detox-cover.jpg
     heading: Beat your porn habit today